CristinaZambon/CristinaZambon/README.md

 - 😋 Ciao, I’m @CristinaZambon and I'm a newbie here
 - 👀 I’m interested in OOP
 - 📝 I studied Computer Engineering at Politcnico di Torino, in Italy.
 I did an amazing challenging exchange at Mississippi State University.
+Below, some of the projects I completed.

 <!---
 CristinaZambon/CristinaZambon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.